A college degree is one signal.

 A military spouse needs to know whether the job can survive PCS moves, state restrictions, time zones, and life changes.

-Start with Military Spouse Career Resources and Military Spouse Remote Jobs.
+Start with Military Spouse Career Resources, Military Spouse Remote Jobs, Military Spouse Job Resources, Military Spouses, and hiring military spouses remotely.

 Some no-degree jobs can support travel because they are remote, rotational, maritime, transportation-based, contract-based, or location-flexible.